 You’ll also want to make sure the lids for your storage containers seem sturdy, and fit on the tote securely.
 You don’t want to be carrying your stuff around with a loose or flimsy lid that could go flying off the tote at any moment, exposing your things to a fall or theft.

 The next thing you should be considering is what you want your storage bins to look like.
 While most people might just be thinking about the aesthetics, the coloring of your storage bins could actually be a good way to help you better organize your stuff.

 Think about it this way.
 If you have clear storage bins, then you will be able to see everything that is inside of them simply by looking at them.
 This is a good way to know what items are in which storage container, but what if you want to use multiple bins to organize the contents of a single room?

 You could always get multiple sets of storage bins, each set a different color than the next.
-You could then assign different colors to different rooms (for example, yellow for living room and red for master bedroom).
+You could then assign different colors to different rooms (for example, yellow for the living room and red for the master bedroom).
 This could be a great way for you to keep all of your stuff organized, allowing you to know what is in each tub simply by remembering what room is represented by what color.

 When Should You Get Storage Bins?

 When you begin planning your move, you should go ahead and plan on stocking up on some storage bins if you don’t already have some.
 You should try to find moving supplies a month or two in advance, so you can start packing up as soon as possible.
 You could try to get all of your moving supplies after you’ve gotten in touch with one of the local moving companies near you.